Edge Assisted Multi-Camera Vehicle Tracking Framework for Real-Time and Scalable Deployment: Background

-As we already noted, the MCVT problem can be divided into two stages: (i) intra-camera process and (ii) inter-camera process.
-The task for intra-camera process is to detect several objects in a single frame, and then identify the temporal consistence across multiple frames from the same camera \citep{amosa2023review}.
-For the vehicle object detection task, current deep-learning based methods can be mainly classified into two categories: one-stage detectors, such as YOLO family\citep{tian2025yolov12,varghese2024yolov8}, and two-stage detectors, such as Fast R-CNN \cite{girshick2015fastrcnn}.
+As already noted, the MCVT problem can be divided into two stages: (i) intra-camera process and (ii) inter-camera process.
+The intra-camera process aims to detect vehicles and maintain consistent identities across frames from a single camera \citep{amosa2023review}. \textit{(1) Vehicle Detection.} Current deep-learning based methods can be mainly classified into two categories: one-stage detectors, such as YOLO family\citep{tian2025yolov12,varghese2024yolov8}, and two-stage detectors, such as Fast R-CNN \cite{girshick2015fastrcnn}.
 Since 2020, one-stage detectors—particularly the YOLO family have become dominant in both academic research and real-world applications due to the balance of their speed and accuracy.
-Very recently, some researchers also tried to adopt the powerful pre-trained multi-model language language model(LLM) for the zero-shot object detection task \citep{zang2025vlm4objdetection,bai2023qwen}.
-Due to the huge size and corresponding computational cost of LLM, YOLO family is still the first choice for edge-based real-world application. \textit{(2) Single Camera Tracking.} After acquiring the object location, single camera tracking module is going to identify the temporal consistency of same objects.
-The single-camera tracking are mainly in two categories: deep-embeddings based and non-embedding based.
+Very recently, some researchers also tried to adopt the powerful pre-trained multi-modal large language model(MLLM) for the zero-shot object detection task \citep{zang2025vlm4objdetection,bai2023qwen}.
+Due to the huge size and corresponding computational cost of MLLM, YOLO family is still the first choice for edge-based real-world application. \textit{(2) Single Camera Tracking.} After acquiring the object location, the single camera tracking module aims to identify the temporal consistency of like objects.
+Existing SCT methods can be broadly categorized into two categories: deep-embedding based and non-embedding based.
 For the deep embeddings based algorithm e.g DeepSORT \citep{deepsort} and BotSort \citep{bot-sort}, the similarity of objects across different frames depends both on the bounding-box (Bbox) Intersection over Union (IoU) and deep embeddings similarity.
-The calculation of deep embeddings improve the robustness of the tracker to handle occlusions or frame loss, but introduces more computational cost in the SCT process.
+The calculation of deep embeddings improves the robustness of the tracker to handle occlusion and frame loss, but introduces more computational cost in the SCT process.
 For the non-embedding based methods, such as SORT \citep{sort} and Bytetrack \citep{zhang2022bytetrack}.
-Those methods only relies on kalman-filter and IOU-based matching, which is lightweight and more suitable for resource-constraint edge-based real-world application. \textit{(3) Feature Extraction.} In an edge–server MCVT setting, appearance features are typically computed on the edge and sent to the server to support cross-camera association.
+Those methods only rely on positional prediction and matching, which is lightweight and more suitable for resource-constraint edge-based real-world application. \textit{(3) Feature Extraction.} In an edge–server MCVT setting, appearance features are typically computed on the edge and sent to the server to support cross-camera association.
 Once detections are produced and temporally linked by SCT, the next step is to compute compact and discriminative appearance features that can be sent to the downstream cross-camera association.
 One of the biggest challenges for feature extraction is the need for huge computational resources for robust deep embeddings.
 Many existing approaches \citep{yang2022citywin,li2022multi} rely on complex CNN backbones such as ResNet \citep{he2016deepresnet} to extract discriminative features.
 Some offline pipelines further increase complexity by combining multiple backbones (e.g., Transformers and several ResNet variants) to obtain stronger embeddings \citep{zhang2024video}, which is impractical for real-time deployment on embedded hardware.